ReWorld Forum to explore sustainable future

 In Asia alone, the market for transition finance is expected to reach $37 trillion by 2030 as an increasing number of financial firms are joining the global initiative.

-High-profile figures are expected to join the event, including Land, Infrastructure and Transport Minister Won Hee-ryong and former UN Secretary-General Ban Ki-moon, who serves as chairman of the presidential committee on carbon neutrality and green growth.
+High-profile figures are expected to join the event, including Land, Infrastructure and Transport Minister Won Hee-ryong and former United Nations Secretary-General Ban Ki-moon, who serves as chairman of the presidential committee on carbon neutrality and green growth.

 “We aim to nurture ReWorld Forum into an international event that develops ESG-based management,” said SDX Foundation Chairman Jhun Ha-jin.